Chain of trust

 Certificate validity timeline

 Careful analysis must be conducted before determining the certificates life cycle.
-IACAs are usually created with long expiry dates, some as long as 10-15 years.
+IACAs are usually created with long expiry dates, some as long as 10-15 years, while DSCs tend to have shorter validity periods.
 There are a variety of trade offs in making this duration longer or shorter.

 Shorter expiration periods enable things like faster key rotation intervals and provide the opportunity to change the cryptographic algorithms being used if required.